AidemX/AidemPython/README.md

     - **HEADER_SEARCH_PATHS**:  Add '$(PROJECT_DIR)/path/to/AidemPython/python' (recursive)
     - **LIBRARY_SEARCH_PATHS**: Add '$(PROJECT_DIR)/path/to/AidemPython'    (non-recursive)

-8. Disable bitcode for iOS target: Set `ENABLE_BITCODE` to NO in project settings.
+8. Disable bitcode for iOS target: Set `ENABLE_BITCODE` to NO in the project settings.

+> [!NOTE]
-    **Note**: For iOS apps, bitcode is the default, but optional.
+> For iOS apps, bitcode is the default but optional.
 For watchOS and tvOS apps, bitcode is required.
-If you provide bitcode, all apps and frameworks in the app bundle (all targets in the project) need to include bitcode.
+If you provide bitcode, all apps and frameworks in the app bundle (all targets in the project) need to include the bitcode.

-9. Edit Info.plist to add "App Transport Security Settings" w/ "Allow Arbitrary Loads" value YES.
+9. Edit Info.plist to add "App Transport Security Settings" with "Allow Arbitrary Loads" value to YES.

 10. (Optional) Add [AFNetworking](https://github.com/AFNetworking/AFNetworking#installation-with-carthage) framework if need to use VMRemoteSourceDownloader to download source.